-• Commitment to being a knowledgeable life-long learner (most closely aligns with the Liberal Arts side of the triangle-the "base" of our model and of effective teaching).
+- Commitment to being a knowledgeable life-long learner (most closely aligns with the Liberal Arts side of the triangle-the "base" of our model and of effective teaching).
+Indicators include: Knowledgeable of content and pedagogy; knowledgeable of self and others, valuing diversity of each one, values and models life-long learning. - Commitment to being an ethical professional (most closely aligns with the Professional Studies side of the triangle-teachers in all certification areas must demonstrate these dispositions).